 The Quest 3 is the bar most serious PC VR gamers have already cleared.
 And, with most things gaming tech, more always comes soon after.

-The Meta Quest 3 has been the right answer to “what’s my first VR headset going to be?” since it shipped in 2023 (3 years?!), and the consensus from every reviewer worth listening to even today is that its pancake lenses still haven’t been beaten.
+The Meta Quest 3 has been a solid answer to “what’s my first VR headset going to be?” question since it shipped in 2023 (3 years?!), and, the consensus from every reviewer worth listening to even today is that its pancake lenses still haven’t been beaten.
 The optics are really acceptable, the sweet spot is huge, and the all-in cost (~$500 and less quite often – mine was an ebay refurb) makes it the easiest VR entry point on the market.

-None of that is in dispute.
-But for anyone past their first hundred hours in a headset, the Quest 3’s compromises start showing up – the resolution ceiling, the lossy wireless link, the standalone-first design that fights against committed PCVR setups, the need for accessories to make it cool and comfortable in long sessions, and so on.
-While nothing is ever perfect, the compromises are smaller in a technically highly capable space.
+While none of that is in dispute, anyone past their first hundred or so hours in a headset, the Quest 3’s compromises start to feel a bit limiting – the Quest 3’s resolution ceiling, the lossy wireless link (you really should get a good usb-c Quest compatibe cable), the standalone-first design that fights against committed PCVR setups, the need for accessories to make it cool and comfortable in long sessions, and so on.

 Quick Navigation